Ozyugoo/Feedback_Application/README.md

+# REVIEW APPLICATION

-# React + Vite
+## This application was built using React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+### The purpose of this App is to
+- collect reviews and ratings from users,
+- check and display the average of the total rating collected
+- display the number of reviews collected
+- Can also clear the reviews stored